Messaging Your Students

 Target your message

 Large messages require students to filter what may be irrelevant to them.
-If students need different information, then instead of sending a single long message send a targeted email batches to the students who need only that specific information.
+If students need different information, then instead of sending a single long message, send a targeted email batch to the students who need only that specific information.

 Tailor your message